 This is an important guide for any Indian earning in foreign currencies.
-If you are one of those, read it carefully and share it with others who receive funds from foreign countries.
+If you are one of them, read it carefully and share it with others who receive funds from foreign countries.

 Note: This article needs more revision and input from experts.
 Use this article as a guide only and discuss it with your chartered accountant if required.
 There may be technical errors in this article, as I have limited knowledge about it.
 As I learn more about this, I will update this reference material.

-What’s a FIRC and why you need it?
+What’s a FIRC/FIRS and why you need it?

 FIRC (Foreign Inward Remittance Certificate) is an important piece of document that acts as evidence that you have received funds in foreign currency.
 Many authorities in India recognize this as proof and you may require it in certain scenarios.